Vyral/mark-ramey/_posts/2020-05-13-how-to-make-delicious-omelettes.md

     </div>
 </div>

-<p style="text-indent: 40px; margin-right: 40px">You might be wondering how to make delicious omelettes.
+<p style="text-indent: 40px; margin: 100px">You might be wondering how to make delicious omelettes.
 It just takes practice until you can flip the eggs.
 Once you have that figured out, I suggest teaching it to someone else.
 You never know what can make a lasting memory. – Mark Ramey</p>